heartlocket/tgbots/readme.md

 FINANCE_MODEL=ft:gpt-4o-2024-08-06:fdasho:sansbuttrater:AO9876Y1
 ```

-Replace your-telegram-bot-token with your actual Telegram bot token.
+- Replace your-telegram-bot-token with your actual Telegram bot token.
-Replace your-openai-api-key with your OpenAI API key.
+- Replace your-openai-api-key with your OpenAI API key.
-FINANCE_MODEL replace with your own fine tuned model using the JSONL given as an example.
+- FINANCE_MODEL replace with your own fine tuned model using the JSONL given as an example.
-The WEBHOOK_URL will be set after starting ngrok.
+- The WEBHOOK_URL will be set after starting ngrok.

-4. Start ngrok
+### 4. Start ngrok

-   ngrok allows you to expose a local server to the internet.
+Ngrok allows you to expose a local server to the internet.

-Install ngrok
-Download ngrok from the official website and follow the installation instructions.
+Go to the ngrok website and make an account, and from the official website follow the installation instructions.

-Start ngrok
+Then start grok locally.

 ```bash
 ngrok http 8443